-Content • Structural features of lower plants and higher plants Lower plants: Bryophyta and Pteridophyta (Ferns)/Filicinophyta Higher plants: Coniferophyta, Spermatophyta Characteristics and structures of named plant groups: Bryophyta, Filicinophyta, Coniferophyta, Spermatophyta: gymnosperms and angiosperms to class level • Economic importance of plants in the environment Structural features of lower plants: Bryophyta, Pteridophytes/Filicinophyta Structural features of higher plants: Coniferophyta, Spermatophyta:
+Specific Objectives Content The learner should be able to: identify lower plants and higher plants using structural features. name the plant groups to phyla.
+Structural features of lower plants and higher plants Lower plants: Bryophyta and Pteridophyta (Ferns)/Filicinophyta Higher plants: Coniferophyta, Commentation • outline the characteristics and structures of the named plant groups.
+Spermatophyta Characteristics and structures of named plant groups: Bryophyta, Filicinophyta, Coniferophyta, Spermatophyta: gymnosperms and angiosperms to class level Economic importance of plants in • state the role of plants in the environment. the environment (Practical) The learner should be able to: Identify distinguishing structural features of plant groups in lower plants. identify distinguishing structural features of plant groups in higher plants.
+Structural features of lower plants: Bryophyta, Pteridophytes/Filicinophyta Structural features of higher plants: Coniferophyta, Spermatophyta: (gymnosperms, angiosperms)